RoaringBitmap/CRoaring/README.md

 ```
 (You can replace the ``build`` directory with any other directory name.)

-If wish to build an x64/x86 version without AVX support, you can do the following :
+If wish to build an x64/x86 version while disabling AVX2 and BMI2 support at the expense of performance, you can do the following :

 ````
 mkdir -p buildnoavx